cmaljr/RFID-Attendance-System-GUI/README.md

 Once one of these characters has been sent, input the name of a class followed by the newline character, '\n'. **The name of the class must be no longer than 8 characters due to the formatting of folders on microSD cards**.
 A good format to follow for this is to use the prefix of a class and its number (ex: CS1302).
 If the class does not exist, a new folder will be created on the microSD card.
 Each folder contains a list of all the unique IDs, or UIDs, of registered cards and files of attendance for each day attendance was recorded.
 The following steps provide step-by-step examples of testing each of the three functions.

 ### Testing Write Functions
 If the 'W' character is sent to test the write functions, place and hold one of the MIFARE cards on the RFID reader.
 Once initialization completes, write a person's first and last name into the serial monitor.
-Make sure to separate the names with a comma and end the name with the newline character '\n' (ex: John,Smith\n).
+Make sure to separate the surname with a comma (ex: John,Smith).
 A message should appear indicating whether the name was encoded to a given block of the card.
 Remove the card from the reader once this message has been displayed.
-If you would like to view the data on the card, use the test from miguelbalboa's DumpInfo test.
+If you would like to view the data on the card, download the attendanceSystem_checkCard Arduino code and upload the code to the Arduino.
+Open the serial monitor and tap a card on the RFID reader, the monitor should display the card's UID and the name encoded to the card.

 ### Testing Registration Functions
 If the 'R' character is sent to test the class registration functions, place and hold one of the MIFARE cards on the RFID reader.
 Once initialization completes, tap an unregistered MIFARE card onto the RFID reader.
 The program will search the class folder to see if the card's UID has been recorded.
 Since the current card is unregistered, the cards's UID will be added to the class registery.
 Once the card is registered, tap the same card on the reader again.
 The program should communicate that the card has already been registered.
 Evidence of this function can be viewed by removing the microSD card from the SDCard module, placing it in a microSDCard adapter, and inserting the adapter into your computer.
 Open the created class folder and review the contents of the UIDs.txt file to confirm the UID is present.
 Feel free to test this feature with other MIFARE cards and classes.